oeloeloel/forked/app/story.md

 ## Welcome to Forked {#welcome}
 Forked is a scripting system for DragonRuby that lets you write interactive stories, branching dialogues or anything else that requires writing and choices like, for example, this manual.

 Forked is intended to be simple to pick up and easy for non-programmers to work with.
-For people who code, it offers a space for writing with fewer distractions combined with the ability to call on the full power of Ruby.
+For people who like to write code, it lets you focus on story-writing while giving you access to the full power of Ruby.

 With Forked, you can learn how to write a simple interactive story in a few minutes.